BITSAT 2026 eligibility: pass-year rules, improvement, droppers, percentages

 Don't wait - start practising now

-Whether you're a 2025 dropper or a 2026 first-timer, free unlimited mock tests in the exact BITSAT 2026 format help you peak for Session 2 (May 24–26).
+Dropper or first-timer - free unlimited mock tests in the exact BITSAT 2026 format help you peak for Session 2 (May 24-26).

 Start a free mock →